jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 ## About treble triads

 Treble triads are minimal,
-movable triad chord shapes on the treble strings that are particularly useful to know.
+movable triad chord shapes on the treble strings that are particularly useful.

 They sound good in a lot of contexts.
 They are easy to play and can be played quickly.